andresbravom/ProjectJava/README.md

 4. Search by category
 5. Buy
 6. Your products
+7. Apply discount code
-7. Contact with us
+8. Contact with us
-8. Leave a coment
+9. Leave a coment
+10. Currency converter
 0. Exit

 I have created a general list for category and for product.